Russell City Energy Center: History

 In 2001, the Calpine energy corporation developed plans to build a 619 megawatt power plant, the Russell City Energy Center, at the city's former location.
 The plant broke ground in late 2010.
 The plant borders the City of Hayward Waste Water Pollution Control Facility and property owned by East Bay Discharge Authority near the Don Edwards San Francisco Bay National Wildlife Refuge and the Hayward Regional Shoreline.

 The Russell City Energy Center is the nation’s first power plant to receive a federal air permit that includes a voluntary limit on greenhouse gas emissions.

 A Federal Appeals Court, in May 2012, denied an environmental claim by nearby Chabot College.

 The plant went online in August 2013, and its full output of electricity is sold to Pacific Gas and Electric Company under a 10-year contract.
 Calpine Corporation owns 75% of the plant's peak dispatchable capacity, or 464 megawatts, and GE Energy Financial Services owns the balance.

-On May 27 2021 an explosion at the plant shut down energy production.
-The city of Hayward is opposing the reopening until more is known about the cause.
+On May 27, 2021, an explosion at the plant shut down energy production.